ThallysCezar/Api_DotNetChallenge/README.md

   <img src="./asserts/imgs/CRUDProduct.jpeg" alt="Project Image, Product endpoints">
 </p>

-Listed endpoints:

-1. GET /products: Retrieves a list of all products.
+1. GET/products: Retrieves a list of all products.
+  - Description: This endpoint returns a list of all products available.
+  - Example: 'GET/products'.

-2. GET /products/{id}: Retrieves a specific product by its ID.
+2. GET/products/{id}: Retrieves a specific product by its ID.
+ - Description: This endpoint retrieves a product based on the provided ID.
+ - Example: 'GET/products/123'.

-3. POST /products: Creates a new product.
+3. POST/products: Creates a new product.
+ - Description: This endpoint allows creating a new product with the provided data.
+ - Example: 'POST/products'.

-4. PUT /products/{id}: Updates an existing product by its ID.
+4. PUT/products/{id}: Updates an existing product by its ID.
+ - Description: This endpoint updates an existing product identified by the provided ID with the provided data.
+ - Example: 'PUT/products/123'.

-5. DELETE /products/{id}: Deletes a product by its ID.
+5. DELETE/products/{id}: Deletes a product by its ID.

-These are basic CRUD (Create, Read, Update, Delete) operations commonly used in RESTful APIs.
+ - Description: This endpoint deletes the product identified by the provided ID.
+ - Example: 'DELETE/products/123'

 <p align="center">
   <span>Image of store endpoints</span>